R0GGER/docker-wsusoffline/README.md

 `-includewddefs8`
 Virus definition files for Windows 8 and higher.
 These are the same virus definition updates as for Microsoft Security Essentials, but without the localized installers.

+**ISO:**
+`-e ISO=no`
+Create an ISO after downloading wsus updates, yes or no.
+Default: no (location ISO-folder: /client/iso).

 **Changelog:**
+Mar 20, 2018 - Add: Create an ISO after downloading wsus updates
 Oct 7, 2017 - Multiple fixes
 Aug 4, 2016 - Multiple fixes and simplify things
 Apr 9, 2016 - Temp fix: hashdeep error wsusoffline 10.6.1